Melodycherry/42-inception/DEV_DOC.md

 **Persistency Test Procedure:**
 1	Modify an article or site option on WordPress.
-2	Stop and remove containers: docker compose -f srcs/docker-compose.yml down.
+2	Stop and remove containers: `docker compose -f srcs/docker-compose.yml down`
-3	Relaunch stack: docker compose -f srcs/docker-compose.yml up -d.
+3	Relaunch stack: `docker compose -f srcs/docker-compose.yml up -d`
 4	Verify that the changes persist on the site.